wireservice/agate/docs/tutorial.rst

     9

-Nine rows were removed, which is how many we knew had nulls for the age column.
+Nine rows were removed, which is the number of nulls we had already identified were in the column.

-So, what **is** the median age of these individuals?
+Now if we calculate the median age of these individuals, we don't see the warning anymore.

 .. code-block:: python